NoIdeaDeveloper/userscripts/README.md

 1. reddit-to-redlib.user.js — Reddit → Redlib

-Silently redirects all Reddit pages to a Redlib instance — a privacy-respecting, ad-free Reddit frontend.
+Silently redirects all Reddit pages to a Redlib instance.
 The full URL path and query parameters are preserved, so links to specific posts, subreddits, and search results all work correctly.

 Configuration: Open the script and change the destination variable to point to your preferred Redlib instance.
 A list of public instances is available at github.com/redlib-org/redlib-instances.

 2. youtube-to-invidious.user.js — YouTube → Invidious

-Redirects YouTube to an Invidious instance — a privacy-respecting YouTube frontend with no ads, no tracking, and no account required.
+Redirects YouTube to an Invidious instance.
 Handles all YouTube URL types including standard videos, short youtu.be links, search results, channel pages, and embedded players.

 Configuration: Open the script and change the invidious variable to your preferred instance.
 A list of public instances is available at docs.invidious.io/instances.
 You can also set videoParams and pageParams to append Invidious URL parameters (e.g. to disable comments or related videos) to every page you visit.